Revising the Uniform Commercial Code to Protect Americans’ Property Rights and Impede a U.S. Central Bank Digital Currency

 Senior Fellow at | Website | + posts

-Jack’s analysis focuses on the erosion of institutional governance and its consequences for legitimacy and effective self-government, including congressional abdication; judicial displacement of legislative authority; delegated monetary power; the entrenchment of the administrative state; executive aggrandizement; the normalization of emergency powers; degradations of federalism; and extraterritorial regulatory regimes that undermine domestic accountability.
-He applies this analytical framework to contemporary policy debates with an eye toward institutional repair, examining how structural failures manifest and interact across policy domains such as technology, finance, health care, and energy.
+His analysis examines how shifts in institutional authority affect public trust and policymaking, including congressional abdication; judicial displacement of legislative authority; delegated monetary power; the expansion of the administrative state; executive aggrandizement; the normalization of emergency powers; degradations of federalism; and extraterritorial regulatory regimes that undermine domestic accountability.
+His work is informed by a constitutional tradition concerned with institutional limits, accountability, and the preservation of liberty, emphasizing structural constraints on concentrated authority—wherever it resides.

 Jack also serves as a Senior Policy Analyst and Research Fellow at The Heartland Institute.
 He holds a master’s degree in international affairs from Loyola University Chicago and a bachelor’s degree in economics and history from Boston College.